57hemanth/DocFollow/backend/README.md

 ### Running the Server

-To run the backend server for development, ensure you are in the **project's root directory (`PingDoc`)** and that your virtual environment is activated.
+To run the backend server for development, ensure you are in the **project's root directory** and that your virtual environment is activated.
 Then, execute the following command:

 ```bash
 uvicorn backend.server:app --reload